rickwest/devsnippets/source/snippets/javascript/index.md

 ### const

 const statement values can be assigned once and they cannot be reassigned.
 The scope of const statement works similar to let statements.

+The const declaration is only available bsupported beginning in [ECMAScript6 (ES6)](http://es6-features.org/#Constants).

 ##### Code